 Here are some of the most common words and phrases that anyone who cares about proper etiquette should incorporate into their everyday language:

 - Please – This is one of those words that can show good manners or come across as sarcastic, based on your tone.
 Any time you ask for something, it's always a good idea to add this word to soften the request.
+Use it in a way that shows your sincerity.

 - You're welcome – When someone says, "Thank you," your instant response should be, "You're welcome," "You're certainly welcome," or some variation that feels comfortable to you.
 Another way to express the same thought is, "I was happy to do it," or, "My pleasure."